-Swastika found on the wall at Park VIsta HS
+Swastika found on the wall at Park Vista HS

 Still fresh in their minds is a threat on students a year ago.

-Responding to parents concerns that they weren't notified earlier, Park Vista High School Principle Reginald Myers said their first priority was to remove the graffiti, noting its inappropriate and disrespectful nature.
+Responding to parents' concerns that they weren't notified earlier, Park Vista High School principal Reginald Myers said their first priority was to remove the graffiti, noting its inappropriate and disrespectful nature.

 “Obviously we take everything very, very seriously,” said Myers.